 Topics covered will include:

-1. Overview of Asian Century hypothesis.
+1. Introduction to course and Overview of Asian Century hypothesis.

-5. Global value chains.
+5. Asia's global value chains.

-7. Socially inclusive development.
+8. Socially inclusive development

 What do we mean by the "Asian Century hypothesis"?